 But, we would fall short of our endeavours, had we not provided at least some fertile ground to recognise or to raise the scale of the excellence of our companies, and the performances of the blue chip companies in Sri Lanka.
 And due to that, in 2010 we decided to expand the list to 20 and due to similar scores achieved by at least two companies, the list we have emerged, that is 22 companies have emerged as the TOP TWENTY.
 I use the opportunity of course to congratulate the TOP TWENTY.
 They each have a fighting chance to improve their performance and our sincere hope is that this would lead to achieving greater heights of excellence by a vibrant private sector.
 That then serves as a cue for me to return to my seat and let you listen to those who we trust to unlock the potential of a great nation.

 I thank you, and I hope you have a great evening.
+Thank you.

 Our Guest Speaker for the evening was Secretary to the President Mr Lalith Weeratunga.
 Mr Weeratunga is also the Chairman of TRC and is the current Chair of the Information and Communication Technology (ICT) Committee of the Economic & Social Commission for Asia and the Pacific.
 Furthermore Mr Weeratunga was unanimously elected as the Chairman of the Commonwealth Telecommunications Organisation.